arielfr/help-in-need-bot/README.md

 ### Implemented a Web Application

-We created a Web Application that allloyw us to show you all the locations reported from a MongoDB Database.
+We created a Web Application that allows to show all the locations reported from a MongoDB Database.
 For doing that we did the following tasks:

 - Created an Express Application
 - Implemented a View Engine ([Handlebars](https://handlebarsjs.com/))